 Property Owner Michael says

-Its name in Welsh means ‘the far away place of smiles´, which we rather like.
-The Wilds is set entirely in its own land on the western flank of the Black Mountains.
+The Wilds´ old Welsh name originally means ‘the faraway place of smiles´, which we rather like.
+Set entirely in its own land on the western flank of the Black Mountains.
 The spectacular views westward are towards the Brecon Beacons and Pen-Y-Fan the highest point in South Wales.

 Added extras to enhance your self-catering holiday... from fresh picnics to afternoon teas, seasonal wine selections to tried and tested caterers and moreExplore extras...